 Prior to first Verification a project Field Survey for the domestic scenario was performed.

 Afterwards a Baseline Field Test and a Project Field Test were conducted for Solar Domestic stoves to define the average fuel savings for every distributed stove based on real field measurements.
-Paired sampling was applied for the first verification.
+Unpaired sampling was applied for the first verification in this VPA.

 The Baseline Field Test used for this VPA is the same performed for VPA 1 as the characteristics of the beneficiaries are the same in the whole PoA.